Topiramate for Alcohol Use Disorder

 Overview

 Topiramate is one of the most thoroughly studied off-label medications for alcohol use disorder (AUD).
-It is not FDA-approved for AUD — that is a regulatory status, not a statement about the quality of the evidence.
-The distinction matters.
-Multiple randomized controlled trials, two independent meta-analyses, and a head-to-head comparison with naltrexone all point in the same direction: topiramate produces meaningful, measurable reductions in heavy drinking days, alcohol craving, and related harms.
+It is not approved by the FDA for this purpose — that is a regulatory status, not a statement about the evidence.
+The evidence is, in fact, substantial.
+Multiple randomized controlled trials (RCTs) and meta-analyses consistently show that topiramate reduces heavy drinking days, lowers alcohol craving, and in at least one well-powered head-to-head trial, performed at least as well as naltrexone — a first-line FDA-approved option — on several key outcomes [1].

 Mechanism of Action

-Topiramate works through two complementary pathways that target the same neurobiological systems alcohol hijacks.
+Topiramate works through two complementary pathways that directly target the neurochemistry of alcohol dependence.

 Trial Evidence